 All of your preparation can be undone if you fail to thank those who help you.
 Acknowledge everyone in your network, not just those in a position to hire you, with thank-you notes.
 In addition, send follow-up notes keeping your contacts informed of your progress and the results of the advice they gave you.

-LinkedIn.com is a fast-growing and powerful professional social networking site to connect job seekers and employers, as well as a great tool for those individuals seeking to learn about a variety of career options.
+LinkedIn.com is the most powerful professional social networking site to connect job seekers and employers, as well as a great tool for those individuals seeking to learn about a variety of career options.
 You can also get helpful advice from these handouts, provided by LinkedIn:

 One of the most important resources for students and alumni is other alumni.
 All students and graduates of SU are members of the SU Alumni Association, free of charge.
 The SU Office of Alumni Relations provides numerous ways for alumni to connect with each other and with current students:

 An exclusive virtual community for SU students, alumni, parents, faculty/staff, and friends to network and take part in one-to-one mentorship.

 This comprehensive online, password-protected alumni directory can be accessed directly by alumni and students.
 Students, use your SU login/password.
 Alumni, receive a login and password by contacting Alumni Relations at firstname.lastname@example.org .
 Once logged in, conduct searches by criteria such as vocation and geographic location.

 Looking for like-minded people?
 Whether your shared interest is occupational, social, political, etc., Alumni Connections Groups help you connect with SU grads around that interest.

 Be sure to use professional networking sites like LinkedIn.com.
 In particular, join the Association of Southwestern University Alumni and Friends group on LinkedIn for access to more than 1,000 SU alumni interested in sharing professional connections.